amnshrestha/openFace-mac-installation-wiki/Output-Format.md

 `AU01_c, AU02_c, AU04_c, AU05_c, AU06_c, AU07_c, AU09_c, AU10_c, AU12_c, AU14_c, AU15_c, AU17_c, AU20_c, AU23_c, AU25_c, AU26_c, AU28_c, AU45_c`

-**Similarity aligned faces and HOG**
+## Similarity aligned face images and HOG binary files

 ![Sample aligned face and HOG image](https://github.com/TadasBaltrusaitis/OpenFace/blob/master/imgs/appearance.png)

-The code also allows for extraction of aligned faces (left) and HOG features (right).
-The HOG features are written as a binary file (for space consideration) and can be read in using the `./matlab_runners/Demos/Read_HOG_files.m` script to Matlab, see `./matlab_runners/Demos/feature_extraction_demo_vid.m` for an example (only on Windows at the moment).
+The executables also allow for extraction of aligned faces (left) and HOG features (right).
+The HOG features are written as a binary file (for space consideration) and can be read in using the `./matlab_runners/Demos/Read_HOG_files.m` script to Matlab, see `./matlab_runners/Demos/feature_extraction_demo_vid.m` for an example.
 Once the script is finished, the HOG features are stored in `hog_data` variable

 It is also possible to control the size of the similarity aligned faces, using the `-simsize <pixel width and height>` and `-simscale <scale>` command line arguments, you can get the following results: